pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

     - Refer to our generic ["Helm Install"](../helm-install/) page for more information on how to install and get started with `Helm`.
 ## Pachyderm Infrastructure Recommendations

+!!!
+Attention
+    We are now shipping Pachyderm with an **embedded proxy** allowing your cluster to expose one single port externally.
+This deployment setup is optional.

+    If you choose to deploy Pachyderm with a Proxy, our new recommended architecture and [deployment instructions](../../deploy-w-proxy/) overwrite the following instructions.

 For production deployments,
 we recommend that you: